surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 ## Existing Projects and Views

-To view and access existing <b>Projects and Views,</b> click on newly created projects on top right of the screen, it will display number of projects created.
+To view and access existing <b>Projects and Views,</b> hit projects button on top right of the screen, it will display list of projects created.
 Tables added to a project are visible as views on initial screen. on selecting a project using a drop-down, it will display the list of views that fall under projects.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/685d353bb1f288ee590b8a6ac3a2994c7ef6eb23/images/New_version5/TD_Model_image12.png)
 <b><Font color = " black">Image 8</font></b>